pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 tldr: "It is near impossible to count unique visitors from Europe without getting user consent."
 ---

-For the past few days, I've been working on my next open source project: a dead-simple, self-host analytics library (don't worry - this blog post isn't for promoting it).
-I just want something simple and lightweight for my blogs and library docs that didn't require those annoying popups.
-Daily views, countries, and OS/device.
-The one metric I hadn't implement yet was unique visitors; I wasn't really sure how to make it GDPR compliant.
-That led me down a rabbit hole of EU laws and I read tons of legal documents.
+For the past few days, I've been working on my next open source project: a dead-simple, self-host analytics library (don't worry, this blog post isn't for promoting it).
+I just want something simple and lightweight for my blogs and library docs that doesn't require those annoying banners.
+Daily views, countries, OS/device - that's pretty much all I need.
+The one metric I considered adding but hadn't was unique visitors; I wasn't really sure how to make it GDPR compliant.
+No worries, let me just ask Google... and that led me down a rabbit hole of EU law.

-Here's a short summary of what I found.
+Here's a short summary of what I found after reading tons of legal documents.
 This is more a "what _not_ to do" article than a "what you should do" one.
 Specifically, it won't explain how you should write your privacy policy and get consent - that's for another time.

 I also looked through how other analytics provider were counting visitors - a lot of them, at best, are misunderstanding the law, and at worst, violating GDPR.
 This was especially the case for those that claim that they were GDPR complaint and don't use cookies.
 And yes, that includes Plausible, Vercel Web Analytics, Umami, Matomo, PostHog, and Fathom.
 I also assume many people don't really understand GDPR either.
 Did you know that GDPR isn't about cookies, and in fact, by itself, you're allowed to set cookies without user consent?
-The important phrase bing "_by itself_".

-It's important to preface that **I'm not a lawyer, and this is not legal advice**.
+It should be obvious but **I'm not a lawyer, and this is not legal advice**.
 However, you may want to reconsider if you're using such services.

 ## Related laws